Doctor Anna has ENDOMETRIOSIS

 To end with a little sunshine story: I have tried all sorts of hormonal treatments, but I got depressed by all of them.
 However, don’t let my bodily reactions decide which treatment is the best for you.

-Many women can take these medications and feel SPLENDID!
+Many women can take these medications and feel great!
 Nonetheless, I stopped taking my meds and my condition worsened.
 I refused to insert an IUD (hormonal spiral) since I had read in so many forums that it was bad, bad, bad!
 I was a stubborn idiot.

 One day I got the verbal equivalent of a *bitchslap* by my fantastic doctor at the Endometriosis Centre at Charité Berlin.
 I agreed to try the IUD after she explained why I should: We all have different numbers of progesterone receptors in the brain (and they may react more or less sensitive in different heads).